citp/privacy-policy-historical/s/st/ste/steep.tv.md

-> *The following text is extracted and transformed from the steep.tv privacy policy that was archived on 2018-05-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180502215447id_/http%3A//steep.tv/page/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the steep.tv privacy policy that was archived on 2018-08-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180817052646id_/http%3A//steep.tv/page/privacy) for the most accurate reproduction.*

 # Steep TV

-**Last updated:** August 3, 2015
+**Last updated:** May 24th, 2018

 We're always working to make our services even better.
 One of the ways we do that is by analyzing information we collect and receive about users in order to figure out what they might be interested in.
 This helps us develop more engaging content and provide more effective advertising, which enables us to keep most of our services free.